WhatsApp Expert

 I learned to be patient.
 We make our lives very complicated, but kids made me realize that we can make our lives simpler.
 I feel that I wasn't doing anything for the kids; the kids were doing everything for me.

 I am a person terrified of injections, and I think it got better because of these kids.
-We visit them every Monday, and one day while we had storytelling, the kids told me that injections are their best friends now because they have got so immune to injections.
+We visit them every Monday, and one day while we had storytelling, the kids told me that injections are their best friends now because they have become so immune to injections.
 They all told me various stories about how they overcame their fears.

 I am a person terrified of injections, and I think it got better because of these kids.
 We visit them every Monday, and one day while we were storytelling, the kids told me that injections are their best friends now because they have become so immune to injections.
 They all shared various stories about how they overcame their fears.